 Where Do I Submit My Score and When is it Due?

-Fill out this form as soon as you have your score and you’ll see your score, as well as all other submitted scores, at the bottom of this page.
-This functionality will NOT WORK until the day of the contest.
+Fill out this form as soon as you have your score and you’ll see your score, as well as all other submitted scores, at the bottom of this page in the narrow spreadsheet on the right.

 Submit your score as soon as possible so you enjoy the longest period of bragging rights.
-There is no deadline to posting scores because the spreadsheet below automagically updates as soon as you submit your score.
+There is no deadline to posting scores because the spreadsheet below automagically updates usually within 15 minutes after you submit your score.

 Don’t forget to REFRESH the page after 15 minutes to see your score.